polterguy/camphora-five/README.md

 as a _"template"_ for creating your own apps, and apply your own customization afterwards, such as your design, additional features, etc, etc, etc.

+## Scalability

+Since the underlaying database for your apps is a real database - MySQL that is, it is easily possible to create CRUD apps with hundreds of thousands of records, while still having your app perform reasonably well during usage.
+This makes Camphora Five highly usable for everything from your private TODO records, to libraries needing to index possibly millions of records and books.

 ## License

 Camphora Five is licensed as GPL version 3, but proprietary licenses exists, that allows you to create proprietary apps.